shreyasY2k/KeycloakMultiMFA/README.md

 The Docker setup includes:
 - Keycloak server with the MFA plugin pre-installed
 - PostgreSQL database
+- Telegram bot service for MFA via Telegram
 - Proper configuration for all services

 ### Testing

 You can test the MFA functionality by:
-1. Creating a user in the realm
+1. Creating a user in the realm through the Keycloak Admin Console
 2. Enabling MFA for the user through the user account
+3. Navigating to the login page at http://localhost:3220/
-3. Logging in with the user's credentials
+4. Logging in with the user's credentials
-4. Selecting an MFA method and configuring it if necessary
+5. Selecting an MFA method and configuring it if necessary
-5. Verifying the authentication with the selected method
+6. Verifying the authentication with the selected method

 ## Architecture Overview